coinbase/smart-wallet-permissions/docs/diagrams/offchain/prepareCallsHash+sendSignedCalls.md

-## Get Calls Hash and Send Signed Calls
+## Prepare Calls Hash and Send Signed Calls

 General flow for sending user operations with a Wallet Server.
 Supports server signers and our own Wallet A (see [sendCalls+permissionsContext](./sendCalls+permissionsContext.md)).